esciencecenter-digital-skills/good-practices-in-research-software-development/files/04-modular-code.md

 ## How do we make code more modular?

+This process can be done iteratively: modules are built up of smaller modules, which are built up of... etc.

 ### Identify processes and functions
 Break the project down into sub-steps and sub-tasks.

-This can be done iteratively.
+### Create modules
+Create functions, classes, or even full packages for processes and functions identified in step 1.
+Move existing code into this structure.

-###
+### Refactor
-Create a new module for each function or process you identified in step 1.
-This can be done by creating a new file for each module, and then copying the relevant code into each file.

 Refactor the code in each module to make it as self-contained as possible.
-This may involve removing any dependencies on external code or data, and making sure that each module only performs the tasks that it is specifically designed to handle.
+For example, remove dependencies on external code or data where possible.
+Clearly define the task that a module should do, and edit away any other functionality.

+### Test
-Test each module individually to make sure it is working properly.
-This will help to ensure that the modularization process has not introduced any new errors or bugs into the code.
+Test each module individually to ensure no errors or bugs are creeping in.

-Once all of the modules have been tested, integrate them back into the main codebase.
-This may require making some changes to the main code to ensure that it can properly access and use the different modules.

-By following these steps, you can create a modular codebase that is easier to understand, maintain, and modify.
-This can save a lot of time and effort for you and your team, and can help to improve the quality and reliability of your code.
+Use tests also to again look critically at the function that should be performed by a module.

 ## Do One Thing (and do it well)